ErpNetDocs/tech/modules/logistics/wms/wms-worker/orders/lines-execution.md

 ### Standard quantity

-The Quantity screen includes a dedicated **standard quantity** value for products with changeable metric units.
+The Quantity screen includes a dedicated **standard quantity** value for products with variable measurement ratios.

 If you modify the quantity base, the standard one will also undergo automatic recalculation.
 However, you cannot modify it on its own.